Transparency Statement

 Our legislation empowers us to request or demand the information we need to give effect to that legislation, including to monitor and ensure compliance, as well as carry out investigations where we believe people or organisations may be in breach.

 We collect information from a wide variety of sources in both physical and digital environments.
-These sources include: individuals (via in-person interview, telephone call, observation) (voluntary and compulsory); information from online sources (including websites, social media, and public registers); information from physical sources and locations (e.g. paper records, site visits, inspections); other agencies or entities (e.g. NZ government agencies, private sector companies, banks, overseas governments and agencies); information gathered from technical and scientific devices (including biometric information collection, technical measurement devices).
+These sources may include: individuals (via in-person interview, telephone call, observation) (voluntary and compulsory); information from online open sources (including websites, social media, apps, and public registers); information from physical sources and locations (e.g. paper records, site visits, inspections); other agencies or entities (e.g. New Zealand government agencies, private sector companies, banks, overseas governments and agencies); information gathered from technical and scientific devices (including biometric information collection, technical measurement devices).

 In considering how to collect information we take into account a range of factors, including: